fathiraz/flowbell/README.md

 - [ ] Allow custom payload templates.
 - [ ] Add a switch to show or hide debug tooling in production builds.

+## 🛠️ Automation

+- GitHub Actions builds a fresh release APK whenever a GitHub Release is published and attaches it to the release page automatically.
+- release-please opens version bump PRs, keeps `versionName` in sync, and tags releases once the PR merges.
+- Both workflows live under `.github/workflows/` so the pipeline stays transparent and easy to tweak.

 ## 🤝 Contributing

 1. Fork the repository and create a feature branch (`git checkout -b feature/awesome`).